-The southern end of the Project Area is predominantly occupied by active agricultural fields.
-The ground visibility here is excellent, with approximately 75% visibility.
-The ground has been plowed and is featureless (Figure 9).
+The southern portion of the Project Area is predominantly occupied by active agricultural fields.
+The ground visibility here is excellent, with approximately 75 percent visibility.
+The ground has been plowed and is featureless (Figure 11).
 However, it lacks the grading and leveling activity evident in the central residential area.
 The topography in the south is more similar to the northern pasture, with some subtle topographic variation but no evident features, such as abandoned meander channels.
 It matches the grade of the landscape surrounding the Project Area.
 Other than plowing and clearing for agricultural use, there does not appear to have been wholesale modification of the landscape from its natural state.

-Figure 9 Overview of southern agricultural fields from Probe #50, view south
+Overview of southern agricultural fields from Probe #50, view is south

-3.2.2 Subsurface Survey
+3.2.2 Phase 2 Surface Survey